snknitin/Linux_learn/README.md

 # File extensions

 File command gives you info about a file like the header.
 Files whose extension is changed will still have the same header.
-Extensions may be important to a software but not to the linux file system
+Extensions may be important to a software but not to the linux file system.
+You can have any random extension to a file but it won't fool the OS.

+* Wildcards
+    * This is a regualr expression. like `.`,`*`etc.  `ls *`